kenchirchir/Widget-presentation/README.md

    flutter run

 ## Widget: Draggable
-The `Draggable` widget allows users to move widgets across the screen and interact with `DragTarget`.
+The `Draggable` widget allows users to move widgets across the screen down to the other box and interact with `DragTarget`.

 ### Attributes Demonstrated
 | Attribute | Description |